 Users of ESAB equipment have the ultimate responsibility for ensuring that anyone who works on or near the equipment observes all the relevant safety precautions.
 Safety precautions must meet the requirements that apply to this type of equipment.
-The following recommendations should be observed in addition to the standard regulations that apply to the workplace.
+The following recommendations should be observed, in addition to the standard regulations that apply to the workplace.

 All work must be carried out by trained personnel well-acquainted with the operation of the equipment.
-Incorrect operation of the equipment may lead to hazardous situations which can result in injury to the operator and damage to the equipment.
+Incorrect operation of the equipment may lead to hazardous situations, which could result in injury to the operator and damage to the equipment.

-- 1. Anyone who uses the equipment must be familiar with: - \circ its operation - location of emergency stops - $\circ \quad \text{its function} \quad$ - relevant safety precautions - \circ $\,$ welding and cutting or other applicable operation of the equipment - 2.
-The operator must ensure that: - $\circ\;$ no unauthorised person is stationed within the working area of the equipment when it is started up - no-one is unprotected when the arc is struck or work is started with the equipment - 3.
-The workplace must: - be suitable for the purpose - \circ be free from drafts - 4.
+- 1. Anyone who uses the equipment must be familiar with: - its operation - o the location of emergency stops - its function - o the relevant safety precautions - o welding and cutting or other applicable operation of the equipment - 2.
+The operator must ensure that: - no unauthorized person is within the working area of the equipment when it is started up - no-one is unprotected when the arc is struck or work is started with the equipment - 3.
+The workplace must: - o be suitable for the purpose - o be free from drafts - 4.
 Personal safety equipment: - Always wear recommended personal safety equipment, such as safety glasses, flame-proof clothing, safety gloves - Do not wear loose-fitting items, such as scarves, bracelets, rings, etc., which could become trapped or cause burns - 5.
 General precautions: - Make sure the return cable is connected securely - Work on high voltage equipment may only be carried out by a qualified electrician - Appropriate fire extinguishing equipment must be clearly marked and close at hand - Lubrication and maintenance must not be carried out on the equipment during operation

-Arc welding and cutting can be injurious to yourself and others.
+Arc welding and cutting may cause injury to yourself and others.
 Take precautions when welding and cutting.